Getting Started with Docker

 Configuring Hardware

 Before setup can happen, you must configure your hardware.
 You can skip this section if you already completed the configuration steps.
-Otherwise, this section of the walkthrough shows you how to do a quick setup using TT-Installer.
+Otherwise, follow the instructions on the Getting Started page.

 Setting up the Docker Container